 First settled in 1000 BC.
 Bologna is all about history.
 Seriously, as cliche, as it sounds, walking through the Bolognian winding alleys and extensive porticoes makes you feel like stepping into a different era.

 Bologna photos can’t really give you the exact representation of the city.
-The vibe provided by the red renaissance buildings and the smell of fresh basil floating around you is hard to capture on camera but here are my best attempts.
+While the renaissance vibe and the smell of fresh basil floating around are hard to capture on camera, here are my best attempts.

 Interesting facts about Bologna:

-– With its 38 kilometers (24 miles) of porticoes (sidewalks with a roof) in the city’s historical center, Bologna is one of the worlds most pedestrian-friendly towns.
+– With its 38 kilometers (24 miles) of porticoes (sidewalks with a roof) in the city’s historic center, Bologna is one of the world’s most pedestrian-friendly towns.

 – There used to be more than 180 defending towers scattered around Bologna.
 Nowadays, they are less than 20, and they look like they are about to collapse any minute.

-– San Petronio Basilica is the tenth largest church in the world.
-It was started in 1388, and it’s still unfinished. (and you thought your bathroom handyman was slow)
+– San Petronio Basilica is the tenth-largest church in the world.
+It was started in 1388, and it’s still unfinished (and you thought your bathroom renovation is going slow).

 – Thanks to the city’s strategic location in the middle of Italy, The Bologna Centrale Railway Station is one of the most important transport hubs in the country, serving more than 58 million passengers annually.